AVGVST

 What the split proved

-The Berlin flagship opened in June 2023 at Alte Schönhauser Strasse 27 in Mitte, designed by Crosby Studios as a “dark kitchen” concept integrating a tattoo studio and secret garden.
-Projected payback was three years — triple the Moscow stores’ timeline, but acceptable for a brand building European credibility from scratch.
+The Berlin flagship opened in June 2023 at Alte Schönhauser Strasse 27 in Mitte, designed by Crosby Studios as a “dark kitchen” concept that integrated a tattoo studio and a small enclosed garden into the retail floor — the same studio that had drawn the yellow walls of the first Moscow store five years earlier.
+Projected payback on the Berlin store was three years, triple the timeline the Moscow stores had run on, but acceptable for a brand building European credibility from scratch.
+The German landlady, when asked about the optics of leasing to a Russian-founded brand in 2022, had reportedly told Bryantseva that everyone had their propaganda and she had no interest in either side’s — she wanted to see a business model.

 What followed was acceleration.
-The Almaty store opened in February 2024, the brand’s first international retail location outside Russia and Germany.
-A Crosby Studios-designed pop-up launched simultaneously at Palais-Royal in Paris.
-By February 2025, AVGVST was staging a residency at Le Bon Marché Rive Gauche with an exclusive OUI/NON ring — the same Parisian luxury retail ecosystem where a signed lease had evaporated three years earlier.
+The Almaty store opened in February 2024 — the first international retail location outside Russia and Germany, served by the Russian entity through Kazakhstan’s non-sanctioned jurisdiction.
+A Crosby Studios-designed pop-up launched simultaneously at Palais-Royal in Paris, returning the brand to the same Parisian district where its 2022 flagship lease had evaporated.
+By February 2025, AVGVST was staging a residency at Le Bon Marché Rive Gauche with an exclusive OUI/NON ring and a Crosby Studios spiral installation — full-circle validation, three years and a corporate restructuring after the original Paris lease had been lost.
+The Berlin GmbH was the legal vehicle that made the return possible; the Russian entity could not have completed the residency contract.

 Skip to main content